MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/create-a-secure-guest-sharing-environment.md

 5. On the **Grant** blade, select the **Require multi-factor authentication** check box, and then click **Select**.
 6. On the **New** blade, under **Enable policy**, click **On**, and then click **Create**.

+Now, guest will be required to enrol in multi-factor authentication before they can access shared content, sites, or teams.

 ### More information

 [Planning a cloud-based Azure Multi-Factor Authentication deployment](https://docs.microsoft.com/azure/active-directory/authentication/howto-mfa-getstarted)

 ## Set up a terms of use for guests

 Often times guest users may not have signed non-disclosure agreements or other legal agreements with your organization.
 You can require guests to agree to a terms of use before accessing files that are shared with them.
-The terms of use can be displayed the first time the attempt to access a shared file or site.
+The terms of use can be displayed the first time they attempt to access a shared file or site.

 To create a terms of use, you first need to create the document in Word or another authoring program, and then save it as a .pdf file.
 This file can then be uploaded to Azure AD.